2024–25 Oakland Golden Grizzlies women's basketball team

-The 2024–25 Oakland Golden Grizzlies women's basketball team represents Oakland University during the 2024–25 NCAA Division I women's basketball season.
-The Golden Grizzlies, led by interim head coach Deanna Richard, play their home games at the OU Credit Union O'rena in Auburn Hills, Michigan as members of the Horizon League.
+The 2024–25 Oakland Golden Grizzlies women's basketball team represented Oakland University during the 2024–25 NCAA Division I women's basketball season.
+The Golden Grizzlies, led by interim head coach Deanna Richard, played their home games at the OU Credit Union O'rena in Auburn Hills, Michigan as members of the Horizon League.

 After coaching the first nine games of the season, on December 9, 2024, head coach Jeff Tungate announced that he would be retiring, effective immediately, after undergoing numerous back and neck injuries, with associate head coach Deanna Richard being named interim head coach for the remainder of the season.

 Previous season

 The Golden Grizzlies finished the 2023–24 season 11–15, 7–11 in Horizon League play, to finish in a tie for eighth place.
 They were defeated by Northern Kentucky in the first round of the Horizon League tournament.